Find Your Professional Pathway with Our Help

 - Job Seeking Experiences - The Chronicle of Higher Education's discussion forum.

-- Beyond Academe (PhD's in History) - Nonacademic job information for historians.
+- Beyond Academe (PhD's in History) - Industry job information for historians.

-Click here for an extensive list of resources that will assist you in your nonacademic job search.
+Click here for an extensive list of resources that will assist you in your industry job search.